 The summer school invites you to go beyond clichés by looking at some of the key aspects of life in contemporary Russia.
 Rather than attempting a superficial overview of the standard ‘Russia A to Z’ topics, we will delve deeply into selected themes that illustrate the internal diversity of the Russian society and the multi-dimensional, often contradictory nature of recent transformations.
 Each day will focus on a specific aspect of societal developments, leading up to a discussion of current political issues – both domestic and international.
 Classes will be conducted by leading experts based in Estonia, Russia and other countries, each of them possessing unique first-hand insights based on years of conducting internationally acclaimed research.

 The school is hosted by the Centre for EU-Russia Studies and Johan Skytte Institute of Political Studies at the University of Tartu.
 Founded in 1632, the UT is the leading research university in the New Europe (Times Higher Education 2018).
-The school is held in the three main cities of Estonia: the capital Tallinn (week 1), the university town of Tartu (week 2) and the border city of Narva (weekend).
-The format of the school combines lectures and seminars with study trips, site visits, and a rich cultural and social program.
+The school is held in the three main cities of Estonia: week 1 in the capital Tallinn, week 2 in the university town of Tartu and the weekend in the border city of Narva.
+The format of the school combines lectures and seminars with study trips, site visits, and a rich cultural and social programme.

 The school’s curriculum will focus on the following broad themes:

 Applications are evaluated based on